Official: California COVID surge could ease next month

 Off-the shelf home tests also are in short supply.

 The virus surge has been straining school systems.
-District officials said all 54 schools in West Contra Costa County, east of San Francisco, will be closed Friday and Monday.
+District officials said all 54 schools in the West Contra Costa Unified School District, east of San Francisco, will be closed Friday and Monday.

 More than 5,000 students have been absent each day this week, or almost a quarter of those enrolled in the district of 28,000 students and the district believes the coronavirus is to blame, spokesman Ryan Phillips said.